ankurdhar07/python-note-and-projects/notes/Strings Slicing and Operations on Strings in Python/README.md

 nm = "Rahul"
 print(nm[-4:-2])     # Negative index slicing (ans = "ah")

-🚀 How to Run
+🚀 How to Run:

 1. Make sure you have Python 3.x installed.

-2. Save the file as string_slicing.py.
+2. Save the file as main.py.

 3. Open a terminal and run:
-python string_slicing.py
+python main.py

-📌 Key Concepts
+📌 Key Concepts:

 - String Slicing: string[start:end] returns characters from start to end-1.

 - Negative Indexing: -1 represents the last character, -2 the second last, and so on.